In El Salvador, transgender community struggles for rights and survival - WTOP News

 SAN SALVADOR, El Salvador (AP) — Fabricio Chicas knows exactly what will happen.
 As soon as he hands in his ID, the employee on the other side of the counter will look at him with suspicion, asking why he carries a document that identifies him as female.

-Whether it is a bank, a hospital or a human resources office, the 49-year-old Salvadoran provides the same answer: I am a transgender man who has not been able to change his name and gender on his ID.
+Whether at a bank, a hospital or a human resources office, the 49-year-old Salvadoran provides the same answer: I am a transgender man who has not been able to change his name and gender on his ID.

-His fate is shared by many transgender people in El Salvador, a Central American country where the influence of Catholicism and evangelicalism is pervasive, abortion is banned, and the legalization of same-sex marriage seems unlikely for now.
+His fate is shared by many transgender people in El Salvador, where Catholicism and evangelicalism are prevalent, abortion is banned and the legalization of same-sex marriage seems unlikely.

 In 2022, the country’s Supreme Court determined that the inability of a person to change their name because of gender identity constitutes discriminatory treatment.
-A ruling ordered the National Assembly to enact a reform that facilitates that process, but the deadline expired three months ago, and the lawmakers did not comply.
+A ruling ordered the National Assembly to issue a reform that facilitates the process, but the deadline expired three months ago, and the lawmakers did not comply.

 When he was little, Chicas’ mother agreed to dress him in masculine clothes and called him “my boy.”
-Things changed when he turned 9.
+Everything changed when he turned 9.

 “I was abused, and my mom started to overprotect me,” he said.

-Perhaps feeling that treating Chicas as a boy exposed him to harm, she dressed him again in girl’s clothing and braided his hair.
+Perhaps feeling that treating Chicas as a boy exposed him to harm, she dressed him again in girl’s clothing.
 “I was so depressed I didn’t want to live,” he recalled.

-When he turned 15, he met a transgender man who advised him to get hormonal injections and start his physical transformation.
-The man also suggested pressing his breasts with an iron to prevent them from growing.
+When he turned 15, he met a transgender man who advised him to start his physical transformation.
+The man suggested pressing his breasts with an iron to prevent them from growing.

 Chicas ended up in the hospital, with an infection produced by hematomas, and his mother made him swear he would never alter his body to look like a man.